 • Acts says Paul goes first to Jews, then Gentiles.

-• Acts says adapts well to diff audiences (e.g. Jew/Gentile).
+• Acts says Paul adapts well to different audiences (e.g. Jew/Gentile).

 • Acts articulates a salvation history.

 • Acts says Paul visits local synagogues first.

 This is relevant because Paul says he saw Jesus himself—not just a shapeless unsourced light.

 During the alleged appearance of Jesus to Paul, Acts explicitly refers to dazzling light and yet makes no mention of Jesus’s body.